keith-nuzzolo/Hacker_Rank/README.md

 Programs written for Hacker Rank challenges
 Challenges Can be found Here:
 https://www.hackerrank.com/domains
-Each Domain will be seprately labeled
+Each Domain will be separately labeled